gregsadetsky/rapidriteros/README.md

 ### pre-setup

+- clone this repo
 - make a copy of `web/.env.example` into `web/.env`
 - make a copy of `worker/.env.example` into `worker/.env`
+- the first time, go into `web`, create a `venv`, and run `pip install -r requirements.txt`
+- do the same in the `worker` directory (venv, install req's)
+- in the web directory, run `python manage.py migrate`

 ### run